kdpsingh/clinspacy/README.md

-The goal of clinspacy is to perform biomedical named entity recognition, Unified Medical Language System (UMLS) concept mapping, and negation detection using the Python spaCy, scispacy, and negspacy packages.
+The goal of clinspacy is to perform biomedical named entity recognition, Unified Medical Language System (UMLS) concept mapping, and negation detection using the Python spaCy, scispacy, and medspacy packages.

 ## Installation